ashanrath/Microsoft-Rewards-Bot/README.md

     remove `.example` from filename.
 3. If your account has 2-factor authentication (2FA) enabled, please follow [README-2FA](README-2FA.md).
 4. Enter into cmd/terminal/shell: `python -m pip install -r requirements.txt`
-    - This installs dependencies (selenium, requests and pytop)
-5. Enter into cmd/terminal/shell: `python ms_rewards.py --headless --mobile --pc --quiz`
+5. Enter into cmd/terminal/shell: `python ms_rewards.py --headless --mobile --pc --quiz`.
     - enter `-h` or `--help` for more instructions
-    - `--headless` is for headless mode
-    - `--mobile` is for mobile search
-    - `--pc` is for pc search
-    - `--quiz` is for quiz search
-    - `-a` or `--all` is short for mobile, pc, and quiz search
-	- `--telegram` is to enable telegram updates.
+    - `--telegram` is to enable telegram integration.
 Please follow please follow [README-Telegram](README-Telegram.md).

-    - Script by default will execute mobile, pc, edge, searches, and complete quizzes for all accounts (can change this setting in the .py file)
-    - Script by default will run in interactive mode
-    - If python environment variable is not set, enter `/path/to/python/executable ms_rewards.py`
+*Hint: Replace `ms_rewards.py` with `ms_rewards.quiet.pyw` to run the bot in the background without a command window.*
+### Optional
-6. Crontab (Optional for automated script daily on linux)
+- Crontab (automated script daily on linux)
     - Enter in terminal: `crontab -e`
     - Enter in terminal: `0 12 * * * /path/to/python /path/to/ms_rewards.py --headless --mobile --pc --quiz`

-      - Can change the time from 12am server time to whenever the MS daily searches reset (~12am PST)
-      - Change the paths to the json in the .py file to appropriate path
+## Troubleshooting

+If the bot had worked before but stopped working all of a sudden, this may because I added new dependency.
+In this case, try this to see if the problem is solved:

+- Enter into cmd/terminal/shell: `python -m pip install -r requirements.txt`

 ## To Do

 - High priority:
   - Better logging
-  - More type hint
   - Simplify exception handling
-  - Windows notification
 - Low priority:
-  - Proxy support
-  - Multithreaded mode or seleniumGrid
   - Support for other regions
-  - Telegram Intergration for reporting bot status/total points.

 ## License